coozila/dragonflydb/SETUP_CLUSTER_3_5.md

 ---

-These configuration files are designed for the intermediate cluster setup with DragonflyDB and mcrouter, providing options for varying levels of redundancy and routing strategies.
-To utilize a specific configuration, simply uncomment the desired option in the Docker Compose file and comment out the others.
-Additionally, to override default settings, copy the example `.env` file and modify the desired variables.
+This cluster setup can manage up to **5 TB of data** in total across its instances, making it suitable for applications with significant data demands.
+It is recommended to scale the infrastructure when utilization reaches **60-70%** of capacity to maintain optimal performance.

+> [!TIP]
-For suggestions or to propose alternative configurations, you are encouraged to fork the repository and submit a pull request with your changes.
+> For suggestions or to propose alternative configurations, you are encouraged to [fork the repository](https://github.com/coozila/dragonflydb-cluster/fork) and submit a pull request with your changes.

-If you have any further questions or need more information, feel free to contribute or reach out!
+>
+> For any inquiries, please contact **Coozila!
+LABS** at **contact@coozila.com** or visit our official page for updates and more information: [Coozila!
+LABS](https://www.coozila.com/plus/view-organization-profile/coozila-labs).